davidsudduth/CommonLit/README.md

   ### Part 4 - Communicating the Results

   In addition to the readme markdown file that communicated the work done and methodologies implemented, I prepared a brief management report with the capstone findings.
-You can find below some clear relationships found in the data.
+You can find below some of the relationships found in the data.

-<br><br>
 * **Class Size and Test Scores**
   * "Class Size" is calculated as the number of unique students per unique classroom id
   * As you can see below, as the final test scores increase as the class size increased from 5 to ~35